rnctechnology/RNCDPCluster/kubectlspark/readme.txt

 0.2, create storageClass or using cloud storage

+-- find nodes in cluster
+kubectl get nodes -o wide

-for local fs,  on nodes
+for local fs,  on one of nodes

 mkdir -p /mnt/data
 kubectl apply -f pv.yaml